jcmgray/PolyKnot/README.md

 PolyKnot
 ========

-C code to heuristically analyse 'knots' in open chains such as polymers.
+C library to heuristically identify and analyse 'knots' in open chains such as polymers.